← Back to Blog

 What makes FLR different from asking ChatGPT about a product idea?

 Three things separate them.
 Persona conditioning provides demographic grounding instead of generic responses.
-Multi-faceted embedding scoring evaluates responses across multiple purchase intent dimensions rather than producing a single biased rating.
-Distributional validation confirms 85%+ similarity to human panels.
+Independent multi-dimensional scoring evaluates responses across six purchase intent dimensions rather than producing a single biased rating.
+Validation against human data confirms approximately 90% of human test-retest reliability.
 Asking ChatGPT directly gives you one generic opinion with no variance and no statistical basis.

 For more on practical measurement approaches, read our guide on how to measure purchase intent.

-The methodology works because it combines three things that no single approach offered before: demographic conditioning for realistic variance, multi-dimensional embedding-based scoring for unbiased measurement, and distributional validation for statistical credibility. will.it.sell implements this methodology so product teams can run validated concept screening in minutes rather than weeks.
+What makes FLR work is the combination of three things that no single approach offered before: demographic conditioning for realistic variance, independent multi-dimensional scoring for unbiased measurement, and distributional validation for statistical credibility. will.it.sell implements this methodology so product teams can run validated concept screening in minutes rather than weeks.

 If you want to see the methodology in action, check out a sample report.
 When you're ready to test your own product concepts, see pricing.